awsdocs/aws-lambda-developer-guide/doc_source/samples-blank.md

 The first service node \(`AWS::Lambda`\) represents the Lambda service, which validates the invocation request and sends it to the function\.
 The second node, `AWS::Lambda::Function`, represents the function itself\.

 To record additional detail, the sample function uses the X\-Ray SDK\.
-With minimal changes to the function code, the X\-Ray SDK records details about calls made with theAWS SDK to AWS services\.
+With minimal changes to the function code, the X\-Ray SDK records details about calls made with the AWS SDK to AWS services\.

 **Example [blank\-nodejs/function/index\.js](https://github.com/awsdocs/aws-lambda-developer-guide/tree/main/sample-apps/blank-nodejs/function/index.js) – Instrumentation**